Amazing Places in London: Hidden Gems, Local Streets, and Unforgettable Experiences

 Good to know:

-- Best at sunset
+- At its best at sunset

 Nearest station:

-Monument Underground
+Underground Monument

 Leadenhall Market: Historic Architecture and Film Fame